michael2012z/BitBible/markdown/KJV/files/Ps.md

 9. Hide thy face from my sins, and blot out all mine iniquities.

-10. Create in me a clean heart, O God; and renew a right spirit within me.right: or, constant
+10. Create in me a clean heart, O God; and renew a right spirit within me.

 11. Cast me not away from thy presence; and take not thy holy spirit from me.